wagtail/rfcs/text/100-headless-support.md

 ### Would we want to consider a more open schema driven response structure ever?

 Maybe!
 As in – [JSON:API](https://jsonapi.org/) or JSON-LD.

+### Should we have a headless demo site?

+Maybe.
+There have been a few attempts in the past, more recently [bakerydemo-nextjs](https://github.com/thibaudcolas/bakerydemo-nextjs).